alessiabresolin/275601/README.md

 ![Fashion News!](images/fashion_news.jpg 'Fashion News')

 **Transactions** <br>
-For transactions, we have a file that stores all the purchases made by each customers and the date in which they made it.
+For transactions, we have a file that stores all the purchases made by each customer and the date in which they made it.
 We calculated the number of transactions per customer and the maximum value of purchaess made by a single customer is 104 transactions.
 To get a better insight of the dataset, we have grouped all the transactions in classes and we noticed that only a small proportion of customers has done more than 30 transactions.
 We finally calculated also the number of customers that has bought each product.

 ![Transaction Groups!](images/transactions_group.png 'Transaction Groups')

 **Articles** <br>
 6536 articles are stored in our dataset, with all their characteristics.
 Each product belongs to many categories: they have a garment group, a section, a deparment, an index group and a type.

 We use the Explanatory Data Analysis to look for the best identifier for all the products.
-We have decided to discard the more precise classes to avoid overfitting and also too general ones, because they may lead to an inaccurate recommender system.
+We have decided to discard the more precise classes to avoid overfitting and also too general ones because they may lead to an inaccurate recommender system.
 We finally decided to take into consideration only the articles' type and section.
-Furthermore, we have noticed the presence of 'Unknown' items, which we have deleted because they represented just a small proportion of the data.
 Another attribute of the articles is the colour.
 Again, we have taken into consideration only the 'perceived_colour_master' which was, for us, the best middle way between dealing with overfitting and having a precise model.

-#### d) Data Analysis
+Furthermore, we have noticed the presence of 'Unknown' items, which we have deleted because they represented just a small proportion of the data.

 ## 4) Recommender System
 Our recommender system generates a list of articles that a customer might be interested in, basing on its actual purchases and on the similarities with other users.

-##### Content filtering
+## Content filtering
 The first type of recommendation system we have applied is: content filtering recommender system.
-The final suggestions are shaped on the basis of features of the products, such as their color, their department and so on with all the other properties of the articles.
+The final suggestions are shaped on the basis of features of the products, in our case their color, group and type.
+Obviously, we could do the same, using all the other properties of the articles.

 - **One Hot Encoding** <br>
 We create a one hot encoding for the colour value of the articles.
 We do the same for the section and the type of the product.
 We obtain 3 tables with ID of articles as rows and all the features as columns.
 Inside the tables, the value of a cell will be 1 if a specific article will have a specific feature.
 We finally concatenate all the tables.